balanced/balanced.github.com/_posts/2013-02-15-balanced-callbacks-events-webhooks.md

 A bug?
 Something missing?
 Let us know by commenting in [this thread](https://github.com/balanced/balanced-api/issues/70#issuecomment-13589282)!

 ___
-The wold deserves to know about our webhooks :) Please upvote on HN: http://news.ycombinator.com/item?id=5227482
+The world deserves to know about our webhooks :) Please upvote on HN: http://news.ycombinator.com/item?id=5227482